Pan-Zihao/Pan-Zihao.github.io/_pages/about.md

 My research interest includes **Diffusion models, Generative AI, Vison-Language models and Adversarial Attack**.

 # 🔥 News
+- I won the first prize 🥇 in the 2024 Guangdong University Students Mathematical Modeling Competition and the Guangdong Division of the National University Students Mathematical Modeling Competition!    -*2024.10.2*
 - I am honored with the **Award of Merit** in SUMMER AIR 2024, Presented by Institute for AI Industry Research, Tsinghua University!    -*2024.9.25*
 - The work on *SCA: Highly Efficient Semantic Consistent Unrestricted Adversarial Attack* has been preliminarily completed and is expected to be submitted to **IEEE TMM**!    -*2024.9.24*